memononen/nanosvg/README.md

 The library suits well for anything from rendering scalable icons in your editor application to prototyping a game.

-NanoSVG supports a wide range of SVG features, if somehing is missing, feel free to create a pull request!
+NanoSVG supports a wide range of SVG features, but something may be missing, feel free to create a pull request!

+The shapes in the SVG images are transformed by the viewBox and converted to specified units.
+That is, you should get the same looking data as your designed in your favorite app.

+NanoSVG can return the paths in few different units.
+For example if you want to render an image, you may choose to get the paths in pixels, or if you are feeding the data into a CNC-cutter, you may want to use millimeters.

+The units passed to NanoVG should be one of: 'px', 'pt', 'pc' 'mm', 'cm', or 'in'.
+DPI (dots-per-inch) controls how the unit conversion is done.

+If you don't know or care about the units stuff, "px" and 96 should get you going.

 ## Rasterizer